Citizen Scientist in Grassland Ecology

 Frome River Catchment

 Volunteer by undertaking grassland surveys close to the University of West England, Frenchay Campus, Coldharbour Lane, Bristol, BS16 1QY.
-Volunteers usually visit the site on alternate Mondays (10am-2pm depending on the tasks).
+Volunteer days are every Monday (10am-2pm depending on the tasks).
 Please contact Patty or Sarah for more information.

 Upper Don Catchment